 Lesson learned.
 I should have used the winch on the first attempt.

 How much can a 500cc ATV tow?
-ATVs in the 500cc range (450 cc- 570cc) can tow about 1130 lb (512 kg) on average.
-Honda has the only true 500cc ATV, and it can tow 848 lb (385kg).
+On average, ATVs in the 500cc range (450 cc- 570cc) can tow about 1130 lb (512 kg).
+Honda has the only actual 500cc ATV, which can tow 848 lb (385kg).